ManiCloudGuru/Interview-Samples/README.md

     * **Why was it important**: We want to understand the customer as commpany

  3. Tell me about a time when you invented something.
+    * Where : When I was working for a company x (Verizon)
+    * S : I got a situation to collect the existing AWS network resources (People were doing manually)
+    * T : I have to get all AWS network resources for each account and generate as excel for the migration
+    * A : I have created a python lambda, which will collect the ash network resources, convert to excel and push to s3 bucket
+    * R : It reduced lot of manual effort and improved velocity for the migration.

  4. How did you solve a recent business problem?